Dudeman85/TORPEDOES/doc/GameDesignDocument.md

 Regular controllers use left and right triggers for forward and reverse, left thumbstick is used for turning left and right.
 Face buttons are used for firing and boosts(A B on xbox controller).

-Racetracks are narrow, but players can "offroad" to open waters.
-Going offroad is penalized with bigger drag.
+Racetracks are narrow, but players can go "offroad" to open waters.
+Going offroad is penalized with bigger drag coefficient.
 To finish a race, players needs to go through every checkpoint in order and cross the finish line.
 Around the level are solid obstacles, fitting for the theme of a level.
 There are ramps around the level that work as shortcuts.
 These ramps are destructible, and respawn after few seconds.
-Periodically a collectable boost package appears around the map.
+Periodically a collectable boost package appears in the racetrack.
 Players need to drive over it to collect.
 Boost disappears once collected.
 Boost is activated with button press and is single use.

+There are several different boats with distinct characteristics.
+Vessels have different shapes and weapons.
+Designs vary from destroyer escorts to submarines, and as an easter egg, age of sail frigate.
+Different weapon types include torpedos, autocannons, hedgehogs and broadside volleys.
+Torpedoes are fast moving projectiles with long reload.
+Players hit with torpedo stop and spin around.
+Autocannons are rapidfire weapons, with short cooldown between clips.
+Hitting players will slow them down.
+Hedgehog is primarily anti-submarine weapon, but in this case direct hits damage surface vessels as well.

 - simple controls, acceleration, brake, steering, boost, fire